apollographql/apollo-ios/docs/source/api/ApolloCodegenLib/classes/ApolloCodegen.md

 >   - folder: The folder to run the script from.
 Should be the folder that at some depth, contains all `.graphql` files.
 >   - cliFolderURL: The folder where the Apollo CLI is/should be downloaded.
 >   - options: The options object to use to run the code generation.
+> - Returns: Output from a successful run

 #### Parameters